A1eph0/HASH/README.md

 # Salient Features
 - The shell is coded from scratch using **C language**.
-- The shell has a **built-in parser** which processes the input, taking into account extra spaces and tabs, semi-colons, ampersand etc.
+- The shell has a **built-in parser** which processes the input, taking into account extra spaces and tabs, semi-colons, ampersand etc. The same parser is used to parse pipes as well.
 - Has a **colorised** prompt for better user experience.
 - The prompt is of the form `<username@hostname:current_working_directory>`.
 - `current_working_directory` is **relative to the execution location of the shell**, if it is below the execution location in the file tree.
 Otherwise, it shows the **absolute path** of the current working directory.